Multiple Output Regression with Latent Noise: Introduction

 \section{Introduction}

-Explaining away structured noise is one of the cornerstones for successful modeling of high-dimensional output data in the regression framework \citep{Fusi12,rai2012,Virtanen11,klami2013bayesian,rakitsch2013all}.
-The structured noise refers to dependencies between response variables, which are unrelated to the dependencies of interest.
+Explaining away structured noise is one of the cornerstones for successful modeling of high-dimensional output data in the regression framework \citep{Fusi12,klami2013bayesian,rai2012,rakitsch2013all,stegle2012using,Virtanen11}.
+The structured noise refers to dependencies between response variables, which are unrelated to the dependencies of interest between the response variables and the covariates.
 It is noise caused by observed and unobserved confounders that affect multiple variables simultaneously.
 Common observed confounders in medical and biological data include age and sex of an individual, whereas unobserved confounders include, for example, the state of the cell being measured, measurement artefacts influencing multiple probes, or other unrecorded experimental conditions.
 When not accounted for, structured noise may both hide interesting relationships and result in spurious findings \citep{leek2007capturing,kang2008accurate}.

 The effects of known confounders can be removed straightforwardly by using supervised methods.
 For the unobserved confounders, a routinely used approach for explaining away structured noise has been to assume \textit{a priori} independent effects for the interesting and uninteresting factors.
 For example, in the factor regression setup \citep{bernardo2003bayesian,stegle2010bayesian,Fusi12}, the target variables $Y$ are assumed to have been generated as